-However, not all EPA projects are fully aligned with BAU, and such a situation is not necessarily beneficial.
-Several participants mentioned that the EPA projects were referred to as 'university work' by the employers although the EPA projects were work-based and had clearly defined business values.
-The term 'university work' indicates that some employers or managers view the EPA projects as not directly associated with work.
+However, not all EPA projects are fully aligned with BAU, which is not necessarily optimal.
+Several participants mentioned that the EPA projects were referred to disparagingly as 'university work', by the employers although the EPA projects were work-based and had clearly defined business value.
+The term 'university work' certainly indicates that some employers or managers view the EPA projects as not directly associated with work.

-For instance, one employer was facing a financially challenging time and was effectively in a survival mode.
-It is understandable that all the business resources would be diverted to activities that could either immediately generate income or reduce costs.
-Although the employers honoured the 20% off-the-job commitment and gave the apprentices the time for their EPA projects, EPA projects normally benefit from a greater alignment with BAU tasks.
+For instance, one employer was facing financial problems and was effectively in a survival mode.
+It is thus understandable that all business resources would be diverted to activities that could either immediately generate income or reduce costs.
+Although the employers honoured the 20% off-the-job commitment and gave the apprentices time for their EPA projects, EPA projects normally benefit from a greater alignment with BAU tasks.